Ableton/link/README.md

 An overview of Link concepts can be found at http://ableton.github.io/link.
 Those that are new to Link should start there.
 The [Link.hpp](include/ableton/Link.hpp) header contains the full Link public interface.
-See the LinkHut and QLinkHut projects in this repo for an example usage of the `Link` type.
+See the LinkHut projects in this repo for an example usage of the `Link` type.

 ## Time and Clocks